-Service Changes for 2024 Draft Plan and Title VI Equity Analysis
+Service Changes for 2024 Final Plan and Title VI Equity Analysis

-January 31, 2024
+March 11, 2024

-SacRT is currently considering major service changes on several bus and light rail routes, as discussed in this Draft Plan and Title VI Equity Analysis.
-Public comments are being sought on the proposed plan and Title VI equity analysis.
-This draft plan will be made available to the public via sacrt.com on Friday, January 31, 2024 for public review, with comments due on Friday, March 1, 2024.
-Staff intends to present a final version to the SacRT Board of Directors on Monday, March 11, 2024, for potential approval.
+SacRT is currently considering major service changes on several bus and light rail routes, as discussed in this Service Change Plan and Title VI Equity Analysis.
+A draft of this plan was made available to the public via sacrt.com on Friday, January 31, 2024 for public review, with comments due on Friday, March 1, 2024.
+This final version is being presented to the SacRT Board of Directors on Monday, March 11, 2024, for potential approval.